techidaily/site-meme-emoji/source/_posts/updated-top-10-best-free-manga-sites-to-read-online-for-2024.md

 * [Part 2: Top 10 Minion Memes of 2021](#part2)
 * [Part 3: Create Memes with a Free Minion Meme Generator](#part3)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/umvX4ZdWbxk?si=tPXL0-Kzf9SQaY8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: Who Invented Minion Memes?

 Who is to blame for pushing things down my throat day after day?
 It would be simple enough to blame Obama, Universal Studios, or even the guy who invented Minions, **Pierre Coffin**.
 But none of them is actually at fault.
 They were only providing humankind with the weapon, and humanity chose to use that evil weapon.

 There have been loads of discussions about how Minions have dishonored the excellent name of the meme, rendering humor and creativity obsolete.
 But we are still entirely astonished as to why Minions shine from the big screen and leaked all over smartphones.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xtylXDY9YfA?si=VonzSiDFGCpJm2uC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2: Top 10 Minion Memes of 2021

 The delayed-release **"Minions: The Rise of Gru"** is no laughing concern, but there'll be miles into smiles with or top collection of minion memes that include all **funny minion memes**, **Facebook minion memes**, and more.